CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

      ![](images/L01/L01-eachtopic.png)

-13. The apply to each step should look like the image below.
+13. The **Apply to each** step should look like the image below.
 This is the logic for the automation.

      ![](images/L01/image11.png)